Versión en Español

 • Salt

 2. In a very large pot with a vented lid, heat the oil over high heat.
-Add the corn kernels, spreading them to cover the bottom of the pot in a single layer.
+Add the corn kernels, spreading them to cover the bottom in a single layer.
 Cover and reduce the heat to medium.
-Once the kernels begin to pop, shake the pot every 10 to 15 seconds to prevent the popcorn from sticking to the bottom or sides of the pot.
+Once the kernels begin to pop, shake the pot every 10 to 15 seconds to prevent the popcorn from sticking.

 4. In a small pan, melt the butter, incorporate the merkén and salt to taste, stir to integrate flavors and aromas, transfer to a large bowl, pour over the infused butter and gently mix to flavor all the popcorn.